ligurio/swebok-v3/4_software_testing.md

 Test cases are derived by combining interesting values for every pair of a set of input variables instead of considering all possible combinations.
-Pairwise testing belongs to combinatorial testing , which in general also includes higher-level combinations than pairs: these techniques are referred to as t-wise, whereby every possible combination of t input variables is considered.
+Pairwise testing belongs to combinatorial testing, which in general also includes higher-level combinations than pairs: these techniques are referred to as t-wise, whereby every possible combination of t input variables is considered.